tkem/uritools/README.rst

     :target: https://pypi.python.org/pypi/uritools/
     :alt: Number of PyPI downloads

-*RFC 3986 compliant, Unicode-aware, scheme-agnostic replacement for urlparse.*

-For various reasons, the standard library ``urlparse`` module is not compliant with current Internet standards, does not provide Unicode support, and is generally unusable with proprietary URI schemes.
+For various reasons, the Python Standard Library ``urlparse`` module is not compliant with current Internet standards, does not include Unicode support, and is generally unusable with proprietary URI schemes.
 As stated in `Lib/urlparse.py
 <http://hg.python.org/cpython/file/2.7/Lib/urlparse.py>`_::

     RFC 3986 is considered the current standard and any future changes